-Conventional concrete underpinning is accomplished from small, sheeted and braced pits constructed beneath the foundation to be supported, typically accessed via an approach pit.
-Following excavation to the desired level, the pit is filled with concrete to within three inches of the foundation underside.
+Conventional concrete pit underpinning is accomplished from small, wood sheeted pits constructed beneath the foundation to be supported, typically accessed via an approach pit.
+Following excavation to the desired level, the pit is filled with concrete to within several inches of the foundation underside.
 Load transfer is accomplished by dry-packing the gap with stiff mortar.

-These days, engineers can choose from a number of above-grade underpinning techniques during the design phase of the project.
-Nevertheless, there are circumstances–such as when new construction abuts tight against an existing building–where the conventional concrete underpinning method is often the best or only viable option.
+Engineers can choose from a number of above-grade underpinning techniques during the design phase of the project.
+Nevertheless, there are circumstances – such as when new construction abuts tight against an existing building – where the conventional concrete underpinning method is often the best or only viable option.